The Legendary Zheng Gu Shui: From Ancient Battlefields to Modern Muscle Relief

 The base was typically high-proof alcohol, which both preserved the herbs and drove the active constituents deep into tissues when massaged into the skin.

-In classical TCM settings, Zheng Gu Shui has been used to support healing in:
+In ancient and classical TCM settings, Zheng Gu Shui TM was perviously used to support healing in:

 Modern-Day Revival: Artisan Formulations

-In response, new brands have emerged that bring back the purity and potency of traditional Zheng Gu Shui, crafted with care and high-quality ingredients.
+In response, new brands have emerged that bring back the purity and potency of traditional formulae, crafted with care and high-quality ingredients.

 One of the most exciting modern versions is Zheng Gu Zhi by Shen Alchemy, made right here in Australia.